h4us/FeelTool/README.md

 ### server

-A Node.js (In the future release, it may become Electron app) application, handling video streams,  detecting face motion (Those sources are included in "public" subdirectory), sending message to uArm control command server.
+A Node.js application, handling video streams,  detecting face motion (Those sources are included in "public" subdirectory), sending message to uArm control command server.

 ### electron-app

-WIP
+A Electron application, which converts face motion to uArm control command and operates it.
+You can choose a video input from USB-connected (or integrated) webcam or local video files.